bnanes/slideset/src/site/markdown/plugins/regions.md

 Calculate signal intensity within regions of interest in up to 3-channel RGB images.
-Returns the sum of individual pixel values on each channel within each region of interest (ROI), as well as the area of each ROI.
+Returns the mean of individual pixel values on each channel within each region of interest (ROI), as well as the area of each ROI.